 The owners of a successful business were determined to maximise profitability by doing everything in-house.
 Indeed, Mary and Bob refused to spend their hard-earned cash on external advisors.

 Then cash flow problems unexpectedly popped up.
 So too did inefficiencies.
 Worse still, the owners were so busy dealing with internal business requirements that they were no longer getting out there to sell to new clients and service existing ones.

-Mary and Bob finally realised they couldn’t do it all so they took the plunge and engaged a efficiency expert to help them build a board of experienced, qualified and trusted external advisors, each expert in their field.
+Mary and Bob finally realised they couldn’t do it all so they took the plunge and engaged a efficiency expert to help build a board of experienced, qualified and trusted external advisors, each an expert in their field.

 The efficiency expert first worked with Mary and Bob to determine what they were good at and what they loved doing.
 Next, the search was on for board members to fill the gaps.

 - Book keeper—Mary and Bob were OK with the books but not great.
 Their outsourced, experienced bookkeeper checked the finances, sorted the books, ensured the business was fully compliant and increased cash flow.

 - Technology—Mary and Bob struggled with the fast-paced world of technology and were confused over how to take full advantage of it.
 Their technology consultant taught them that technology is much more than IT and set about upgrading telecommunications and customer relationship management systems as well as marketing platforms, like the website.

 - Marketing—Mary and Bob’s marketing expert introduced new ways of thinking and doing, including with social media and other communications channels.
 This supplemented the powerful word-of-mouth marketing already in place.